-If a child is on maintenance drugs i.e. those which must be taken every day to stabilise a chronic condition, guidance does allow staff to administer these on completion of a disclaimer form which is available from the school office or can be printed from the link HERE (for prescribed medication) or HERE (for non-prescription medication).
+If a child is on maintenance drugs i.e. those which must be taken every day to stabilise a chronic condition, guidance does allow staff to administer these on completion of a disclaimer form which is available from the school office or can be printed from the link HERE.
 Parents will need to provide prescribed medicines in their original container with a personalised prescription label and this will be kept securely in school.
 It is the parent’s responsibility to inform the school about any changes in administration of maintenance drugs.

 Any allergies, especially serious ones, need to be reported to us and we may ask parents to complete an allergy form so we are able to administer the correct treatment if they come into contact with any substance they are allergic to.
-Any child who suffers from anaphylaxis will be given an Individual Health Plan and their auto-injector will be kept in the class First Aid Box so that it is always available.
+Any child who suffers from anaphylaxis will be given a more in-depth form and their auto-injector will be kept in the class First Aid Box so that it is always available.
 A second epi-pen will be kept in the school office.
 Again, it is the parent’s responsibility to ensure that these are in date.

 Please note that children are not allowed to administer any medication themselves, including cough sweets.